 Third-party charges.
 Third parties charge their own fees for closing costs, such as the appraisal, title search and insurance, inspections, recording fees and mortgage taxes.

-Also keep in mind that the interest rate for reverse mortgages tends to be higher than that of a traditional home loan.
-Of course, rates can vary depending on your lender, your home value, your creditworthiness, and other factors.
+Also keep in mind that the interest rate for reverse mortgages tends to be higher than that of a traditional home equity loan.
+Of course, rates can vary depending on your lender, your home value, your creditworthiness, market fluctuations and other factors.

 Reverse mortgages vs. home equity loans

 If you’re not yet 62 or older but still want to tap into your home equity, you may want to consider a home equity loan or home equity line of credit (HELOC) instead.
-Both loan products will let you borrow against the equity you have in your home, although you can typically only borrow up to 85 percent of your home’s value including your original mortgage if you have one.
+Both loan products will let you borrow against the equity you have in your home, although you can typically only borrow up to 15 to 20 percent of your home’s equity.

 However, it’s important to understand the differences you’ll find with a home equity product.